Who’s who of committee members

 Mary Bucknall is currently the Vice-Chair of Open Ears.
 She is profoundly deaf herself and relies totally on lip-reading with the help of a powerful digital hearing aid.
 She has recently moved to Dorset to be nearer her family.
 She spent some years living and working in Kent teaching Deaf Awareness to clergy and churchwardens, and social services staff.
 She has also taught BSL Taster courses to beginners.
 Her interests are reading, writing, local history and travel.
 As well as Open Ears, she is a member of Deaf Anglicans Together (DAT) and is currently one of their reps on the General Synod of the Church of England.

-Julia has been a Trustee and Treasurer of Open Ears since April 2017 and is the newest member of the committee.
+Julia has been a Trustee and Treasurer of Open Ears since April 2017.
 She has enjoyed finding out about the work the committee does and the impact this has on its members.
 Although Julia does not have a hearing impairment, she does know what it is like to come to terms with, and to adjust to, a disability.
-Seven years ago, Julia was diagnosed with a genetic eye condition and two years ago was registered as partially sighted.
+Julia was diagnosed with a genetic eye condition as an adult and is registered as sight impaired.
 This experience gave rise to her interest in Open Ears.
 Julia is a qualified accountant and, prior to having to stop work due to her disability, worked in finance for twenty years, most recently within a leading software company.
 Although Julia already knows some of us, she is looking forward to meeting many more members of Open Ears at future events.

 Marylin has been a member of Open Ears since 2008.
 She joined the committee in 2010 and became Chair in 2015.
 Marylin was born hard of hearing but over the years has become severely to profoundly deaf.
 She is a qualified teacher of deaf children but spent sixteen year of her working life as a social worker with deaf people.
 For the last eighteen years until she retired in October 2010, Marylin worked in a voluntary organisation, specifically with deaf people who are acquiring a sight loss.
 Despite her significant deafness, Marylin enjoys playing the clarinet and several sizes of recorder.